lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 -   __`After calling locator() there is no way to get out of the Quartz device`__

     To finish the `locator` command with a Quartz device you have to press the red dot of the quartz window to "close" it.
 ESC won't work unfortunately.
-You will still see the window __BUT__ the device was closed!
-If you need the `locator` functionality please use the x11 device instead.

 -   __`fix()` or `edit()` blocks TextMate__